Quality Rolling Steel Doors

 A device that senses visible or invisible particles of combustion and/or heat.

-Brush seal used on the for doors or fire shutters to reduce the passage of smoke and gases.
+Brush seal used on the fire doors or fire shutters to reduce the passage of smoke and gases.

 A device with a detecting element concentrated at a particular location.
 Typical examples are bimetallic detectors, fusible alloy detectors, certain pneumatic rate of rise detectors, certain smoke detectors, and thermoelectric detectors.